cswartzvi/hamilton/docs/hamilton-vscode/vscode_extension.rst

 Outline
 ~~~~~~~~~~~~~~~

-The **OUTLINE** menu now displays a **Hamilton VSCode** entry.
+The **OUTLINE** menu now displays a **Apache Hamilton VSCode** entry.
 Nodes and inputs from the current Python file are listed and denoted by distinct icons.

 .. image:: ./_screenshots/symbol_outline.png
     :alt: Browser